 - Eye Poke: Bugs gets the brothers to do this to each other during the square dance routine.Whop him low and whop him high

 Pretty little rhythm, pretty little sound.

 - Feuding Families: The hillbillies, brothers from the Martin clan, believe Bugs is one of the Coys.

-- Overly Long Gag: The square dance takes up the whole second half of the cartoon.
+- Overly-Long Gag: The single longest gag in any Looney Tunes cartoon, the square dance takes up the whole second half.